knative/serving/hack/environments.md

 There are two ready-to-use stable Elafros environments available for contributors.

 Currently the access is restricted to members of the `elafros-images` Google groups.
+Ask @mattmoor to be added to the group.

 ## The demo environment

-This environment is manually rebuilt by the Steering Committee at the conclusion of a milestone.
+This environment is rebuilt by the Steering Committee at the conclusion of a milestone.

 You can configure your access by running: